 1. Although I’d never swim in it, a boat cruise gives you a unique view of Paris.
 Almost all the major attractions are located near the river, and it’s even more dazzling at night.

-2. Travel Tip: On a budget?
-Walking along the river is free and while it may take you longer, you still get the same views.
+Travel Tip: Walking along the river is free and while it may take you longer, you still get the same views.
 During the summer, Paris transforms the banks along the Seine into a “beach,” and there are dj’s, food and drinks.

 1. Climb it!!
 No seriously, did you know you can climb the steep spiral staircases to the top of the towers?
 It’s true and the view is beautiful.

 2. Don’t forget Paris is the city of lights.
 Stroll along the Seine at night for the most epic views of Notre Dame Cathedral.